Bartvds/demo-travis-gh-pages/README.md

 - In the 'personal-access-tokens' section click the 'Generate new token' button:
 	-	It is recommended to create a separate token for every project.
 	-	Enter a descriptive name so you can identify it later.
-	-	In the popup *deselect* all scopes except `repo`.
+	-	In the popup *deselect* all scopes except `public_repo`.
 	-	Click 'Generate token' and copy the hex string.
 -	Regenerate or revoke tokens as much as you like (eg: if you leaked it somewhere you just revoke it and get a new one).
--	The `repo` scope gives write access to all your public repos!
-Keep your tokens safe! *Never* save somewhere to remember it.
+-	The `public_repo` scope gives write access to all your public repos.
+-	*Never* save un-encrypted tokens.
 Instead encrypt it and then forget the original.
 -	Revoke tokens you don't really use.